When we’re immersed in our devices and someone enters the room to ask us a question, we have to (annoyingly) look up.

 It’s common courtesy.

-Ask yourself: when the conversation ends, how fast are you reaching for your phone again?
+Now ask yourself: when the conversation ends, how fast are you reaching for your phone again?

 Do you go for your smartphone when the person turns around and walks away?